-During the last ten years, the issue of menstruation has received increasing attention in Swedish development cooperation.
+In the last ten years the issue of menstruation has received increasing attention in Swedish development cooperation.
 However, an overall picture of the extent to which menstruation is addressed in Swedish aid is absent.
-The aim of this study is therefore to map menstrual health and hygiene (MHH) interventions in Swedish development cooperation.
-The study maps contributions and interventions by analysing public policy documents, annual reports, data from OECD/DAC, Open aid and Sida’s CSO database.
-It also draws on informative dialogues with relevant stakeholders.
+This study therefore maps menstrual health and hygiene (MHH) interventions in Swedish development cooperation.
+Data is drown from public policy documents, annual reports, data made available by OECD/DAC, Openaid and Sida’s CSO database, as well as informative dialogues with relevant stakeholders.

 - Approximately 36,5 million USD has been invested in contributions related to menstruation since 2013.
-However, many contributions are not reported.
-This gives the impression of fewer contributions than actually implemented.
+However, many contributions are not reported, resulting in an impression of there being fewer contributions than actually implemented.

 - In development cooperation, menstruation should not just be treated as a biological phenomenon, but also as a social function.
-Menstruation is a matter of policy development and self-determination, equality and autonomy for women and for sustainable development.
-Hence, it should overlap sectors such as health, gender equality, economy, security, and education.
+Menstruation may relate to policy development, self-determination, equality and autonomy for women, as well as sustainable development.
+This should entail overlap with sectors such as health, gender equality, economy, security, and education.